threefoldtech/core9/docs/GettingYourFeetWet/OneLiners.md

 ## Data serialization

-You can serialize (dump) and deserialize (load) your data form and to many data formats (base64, hrd, msgpack, lzma, pickle, snappy, toml, ujson, yaml) with the same interfaces
+You can serialize (dump) and deserialize (load) your data form and to many data formats (base64, msgpack, lzma, pickle, snappy, toml, ujson, yaml) with the same interfaces

 `j.data.serializer.`yourserializer.`dumps/loads`
 ```IPython